 And meat quality?
 Turkey meat produced with ractopamine has “alterations” in muscle such as a “mononuclear cell infiltrate and myofiber degeneration,” say a 2008 new drug application from Elanco, ractopamine’s manufacturer.
 There was “an increase in the incidence of cysts,” and differences, some “significant,” in the weight of organs like hearts, kidneys and livers. (“Enlarged hearts” had been in rats in the Canadian studies.)
 Happy Thanksgiving.

 When a food additive no one knew they were eating comes under scientific scrutiny, Big Food and Big Pharma create an It’s Innocuous fact sheet.
 Meat turns brown just like an apple says a fact sheet from the American Meat Institute defending the use of carbon monoxide to keep meat red.
-“People would be more likely to die from a bee sting than for their antibiotic treatment to fail because of macrolide-resistant bacteria in meat or poultry,” says a brochure from the Animal Health Institute defending antibiotics in meat.
+“People would be more likely to die from a bee sting than for their antibiotic treatment to fail because of macrolide-resistant bacteria in meat or poultry,” says a brochure from the Animal Health Institute (link appears to have been taken down) defending antibiotics in meat.